Table of Contents

 “But seek first the kingdom of God and His righteousness, and all these things shall be added to you.”—Matthew 6:33 (emphasis added)

-Modern customs of Shavuot are intentional and symbolic…
+Modern practices of Shavuot are done with symbolism and intentionality.

 “In the third month after the children of Israel had gone out of the land of Egypt, on the same day, they came to the Wilderness of Sinai.”—Exodus 19:1

-As to the customs of Shavuot, this tradition of an all-night Torah study is a great reminder to honor and reestablish God’s Law in your heart and mind.
-The study would start at dusk and carry on throughout the night, as a remembrance of that preparation time at Mount Sinai.
+Shavuot is the perfect time to honor and reestablish God’s Law in our hearts and minds.
+Customarily, a study of the Torah would start at dusk and carry on throughout the night as a remembrance of that preparation time at Mount Sinai.

 After all, the giving of the Torah was a far-reaching spiritual event that has lasted for centuries.
 It is the establishment of God’s covenant with His people and a foreshadowing of events to come.